1tonyhan/bell-inequality-simulation/README.md

 # Bell's Theorem and the CHSH Inequality
 Summer project - July 2025.

 In this project, I explore the basics of quantum computing and how experimentation around Bell's theorem (through qiskit and using IBM cloud server QPUs) demonstrates violation of classical behaviour - pointing to non-classical behaviour, namely, entanglement.

-For this project, I have set up a single quantum circuit through Qiskit using Python.
-With this circuit, I used IBM's cloud server access to test the CHSH inequality and recorded my results.
-After placing the data in matlab to visualize it,
+For this project, I followed IBM Quantum Platform's CHSH experiment tutorial, which I have linked at the very bottom of this readme, along with all of the other resources I used for this project.

-Here is a brief summary of the Bell theorem as I understand it:
+Here is a summary of the Bell theorem as I understand it:

-First, to set the stage: I will use the example of a particle with a spin of 0 that decays into two separate but entangled particles with spin of +/- 1/2. (+ is spin up, - is spin down) For simplicity, I will call these particles A and B henceforth.
+First, to set the stage: I will use the example of a particle with a spin of 0 that decays into two smaller, separate particles with spin up or down.
+For simplicity, I will call these particles A and B henceforth.
 I will also set the premise that there is an assumption of no other angular momentum other than spin in this situation; meaning spin is conserved.
+This is an ideal assumption and makes this topic easier for me to understand.

 Imagine A and B end up in two completely different places, and are being observed by two different people.
-These two people will observe the particles and measure their spin.
-This intrinsic property of angular momentum, once measured in one particle, will reveal the spin of the other particle due to conservation - this is entanglement; taking a measurement on one particle instantly reveals the state of the other particle.
-For example, if A is measured as up spin, B must be measured as down spin (and vice versa) since they decayed from a 0 spin particle.
+These two people will observe the particles and measure their spin along an axis - lets say the vertical Z axis for now.
+This intrinsic property of angular momentum, once measured in one particle, will reveal the spin of the other particle due to conservation - for example, if A is measured to have spin up along Z, B must be measured to have spin down along Z (and vice versa) since they decayed from a 0 spin particle.
+Their spins must add to 0.
+Okay, so this tells us very little; only that spin is conserved.

+Now what if we set 3 axis of measurement rather than 1?
+Now, even with the measurement along any axis to be either up or down, there are a lot more possible combinations of measurements.
+Say the observers of A and B can choose to measure the spin of their particle along any of the 3 axes, independently of whichever axis the other observer chooses to measure along (recall they are really far away from each other, no communication!).
+One can postulate that in this case, there is a certain maximum probability that A and B are measured to have the same spin.
+So what is this maximum probability?

+Well we have two theories to explain this.
+One is hidden variable theory, and the other is quantum mechanics.
+What are any of these?
+I will try my best to explain that here:

+Hidden variable theory is like a set of rules that A and B must obey.
+For example, one rule is that if A is measured to have spin up along Z, B must be measured to have spin down along Z. (provided they started from a spin 0 particle).
+As such,

 ...

+[^1] Here, I realized much later into the project that with IBM's tutorial, they recreate a more accessible experiment/visualization of bell's theorem with 3 axes rather than the original 2.
+I looked up the reason for this, and it was because scientists realized that with three equally spaces axes, measurements are rotationally invariant and generally more stable to test.
+This means the newer method is a lot more realistic to obtain results efficiently/effectively in the lab.
+Why does this matter? with three angles, we have a different upper bound -

 Here is a timeline of this project, for those why may be interested (dd/mm/yyyy):<br />